nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one optional detail must be modified.
 * Maintain value of details not edited by the command.
 * If you wish to edit a client's `NAME` and the `NAME` already exists in _MyInsuRec_, it will result in an error!
 * Editing the client's products replaces all existing products with the products specified.
+Reuse `pd\` prefix to add each product to the edited client.

 Use case:
 1. A client changed his address!
 Update the client details instead of having to removing the old record and creating a new record.